 Infections You Should Be Aware Of

 First of all, always keep an eye out for signs of infection.
 It is pretty common for ageing nails to be affected by medical causes.
-For instance, you might experience an issue of discoloured nails.
+For instance, you might experience discoloured nails.
 But usually, it is not something you need to worry about if you regularly schedule meetings with your doctor.
-This way, you can notice the changes sooner and prevent larger problems from happening.
+This way, you can notice the changes sooner and prevent more significant problems from happening.

 Below, you can find a list of common nail problems in seniors: